Protecting your ferret: How to prevent COVID-19 or flu transmission to your mustelid friend

 Have you wondered how you can protect your mustelid friend from the COVID-19 pandemic or the flu?
 Global government guidelines tell us to wash our hands and stand 1.5 metres apart, but is there another way that we can reduce transmission?
 Are there other options we are not being told about?

-Ferrets are zoonotic animals, meaning they can catch illnesses from their humans.
+Ferrets are vulnerable to zoonotic diseases, meaning they can catch illnesses from their humans and vice versa.
 An article published at Nature quoted researchers, “Ferrets are highly susceptible to infection with the COVID-19 coronavirus.”
 However, as the Ferrets and COVID-19: What You Need to Know article pointed out, this is due to the way that ferrets are inoculated in a laboratory setting.

 In the lab, test animals are given higher inoculations than would be expected in nature.
 Even so, COVID-19-infected ferrets haven’t died.
 Though they do develop fever, occasional coughing and appear lethargic, with their activity slowed.
 At this stage, I have not read any reports of pet ferrets being infected with the virus through natural transmission.